akiomiyao/ped/README.md

     % perl sort_uniq.pl SRR8181712
 -  Because the bidirectional alignment method can detect not only SNP but also insertion, deletion, inversion and translocation, we recommend the bidirectional alignment method for usual analysis.
     For stand alone computer,
-    % perl align.pl target_name reference margin
+    % perl align.pl target_name reference margin tmpdir
     *e.g.*
     % perl align.pl SRR8181712 TAIR10 0 /tmp/ssd
     % perl align.pl SRR8181712 TAIR10 5 /tmp/ssd
     % perl align.pl SRR8181712 TAIR10 10 /tmp/ssd
     % perl align.pl SRR8181712 TAIR10 15 /tmp/ssd
     At the first step of the method, *k*-mer (*k* = 20) sequences from both ends of short read will be mapped to the reference genome.
 If the *k*-mer sequence is repetitive to the genome sequence, the alignment will be failed.
 If the margin is given, *k*-mers begin inside of the margin.
 This will increase the coverage of polymorphisms.
+    /tmp/ssd (tmpdir, specify to a directory on the fast local disk) is optional.

     For the computer cluster,
     % qsub -v target=target_name,ref=reference,margin=0,tmpdir=path_of_tmpdir align.pl